HMS Good Hope (1901): Service

 Good Hope, named after the British colony on the Cape of Good Hope, was laid down on 11 September 1899 with the name of Africa by Fairfield Shipbuilding & Engineering at their Govan shipyard.
 She was renamed Good Hope on 2 October and launched on 21 February 1901, when she was formally named by Mrs. (Ethel) Elgar, wife of Francis Elgar, manager of the shipbuilding company.
 She arrived in Portsmouth to be completed and armed in late December 1901.
 Captain Charles Edward Madden was appointed in command for her first commission on 8 November 1902.

 She was to be commissioned as flagship of Rear-Admiral Wilmot Fawkes as he succeeded as commander of the Cruiser Squadron in the Home Fleet, but was ordered first to convey Joseph Chamberlain, Secretary of State for the Colonies, to South Africa in late 1902.
 Fawkes hoisted his flag on 23 November, and the ship left Portsmouth with Chamberlain and his wife on board two days later.
 During the outward voyage, the Good Hope docked at Port Said, Suez, Aden, Mombasa, and Zanzibar, before landing Chamberlain at Durban in late December.
 After staying through Christmas at Port Elizabeth, she visited Simon's Town before returning home along the West Coast of Africa.
+Leaving Cape Town on 22 January 1903, she docked at several places including São Vicente, Cape Verde, and returned in February, then joined her sister ship HMS Drake cruising with the Mediterranean squadron until May 1903.

 In 1906 she became the flagship of the 1st Cruiser Squadron, Atlantic Fleet and was the flagship of the 2nd Cruiser Squadron when she visited South Africa two years later.
 Good Hope was placed in reserve in 1913.